Learning from What We Know: How to Perform Vulnerability Prediction using Noisy Historical Data: Conclusion

 \section{Conclusion}

-This paper proposes a machine translation based approach to automatically learn the features to predict vulnerable components.
-Such predictions can be used to assist developers in code reviews and security testing.
-The important advantage of our approach is that it is completely automatic, it learns latent features (context, patterns, etc.) linked with vulnerabilities based on information mining from code repositories (in particular by analyzing historical vulnerability fixes and their context).
-We empirically evaluated the effectiveness of our approach following the methodological guidelines set by Jimenez et al. \cite{Jimenez+2019}.
-In particular, we compared our approach against the current state-of-the-art, on available releases of the three security-critical open source systems that were also used by \cite{Jimenez+2019}, and showed that our approach outperforms existing techniques under both, clean and noisy (realistic) training data settings.
-On average, when trained in clean training data setting, our proposed approach achieved an overall improvement of 41\% in MCC score.
-While the improvement in MCC score by 4.7 times achieved by our approach in realistic training setting, is even more remarkable.
+This paper proposes \our, a machine translation based approach to automatically learn to predict vulnerable components from noisy historical data.
+Taking advantage of the large amounts of historical data, our predictions can be used to assist developers in code reviews and security testing.
+The important advantage of \our is that it is completely automatic as it learns latent features (context, patterns, etc.) linked with vulnerabilities based on information mining from code repositories (in particular by analyzing historical vulnerability fixes and their context).
+We empirically evaluated the effectiveness of \our following the methodological guidelines set by Jimenez et al. \cite{Jimenez+2019}.
+In particular, we demonstrated that \our can mitigate the problem of real-world noisy data on the releases of the three security-critical open source systems that were used by previous research.
+Moreover, we showed that \our outperforms existing techniques under both, clean and realistic, (\ie noisy) training data settings.
+On average, when trained on clean data, \our achieved an overall improvement of 80.39\% in MCC score.
+Moreover, in \realset, \our achieved 3.63 times higher MCC score in comparison to existing approaches.